nezon-code/elgatobalatro/README.md

 https://github.com/ethangreen-dev/lovely-injector/
 https://github.com/Steamodded/smods

+To download and install the mod:
+First install the lovely injector to %appdata%/Balatro/Mods Then unzip and drop the smods folder into %appdata%/Balatro/Mods Then unzip and drop the elgatobalatro folder into %appdata%/Balatro/Mods

 # credits
 all credit, thanks, and code for the mod mostly goes to https://github.com/BBBalatroMod/BBBalatro , the author of which is Luke Soloman. the art is done by me, and the "El Gato Balatro" meme is from some whatsapp message between two people.